kelseykirkland/silvacomCraft/README.md

-NOTE: on the hosted app, it is only the frontend the backend does not work it has the error "Failed to load resource: net::ERR_CONNECTION_REFUSED" I believe it is an error in the nginx config file and is not routing properly to the 'http://127.0.0.1:5000/api'where the backend is.
+NOTE: on the hosted app, it is only the frontend the backend does not work it has the error "Failed to load resource: net::ERR_CONNECTION_REFUSED" I believe it is an error in the nginx config file and is not routing properly to the 'http://127.0.0.1:5000/api' where the backend is.
 So for now it is only the frontend.
 To see the backend working clone it from git and run it on local

 To run in local: